Linear superposition as a core theorem of quantum empiricism: Introduction and Summary

+This paradigm shift is a unique trait of the quantal (not the classical) view of things and a substantial part of the following is devoted specifically to that.

-In outline, the workflow will constitute the re"=creating the structure of a linear vector space\footnote{More precisely, producing a mathematics, which will found to be an algebra of such a space.}, and all the subsequent ideology can be schematized as follows.
+In the outline of the present work, the workflow will constitute re"=creating the structure of a linear vector space.
+More precisely, the producing an \emph{a~priori unknown} mathematics, which \emph{will be found to be} an algebra of such a space with a complex conjugation.
+As a matter of fact, we provide an answer to Haag's question ``How do we translate the description of an experimental arrangement into mathematical symbols?'' in the context of his own ``idea of basing the interpretation of quantum theory on the concept of ``events'' which may be considered as facts independent of the consciousness of an observer'' \cite[p.~295]{haag2}.